East/West Crosses: Crossbreeding Spanish Mustangs

 Some breeders took a different approach to preservation and looked to cross the Mustangs of the West with the Mustangs of the East, creating the East/West Cross.
 In this cross breeding initiative, people like Vickie Ives and Tom Norush, and even earlier Dale Burras of Hatteras Island, have bred the western ranch horse type Mustang to the eastern Banker horses.

 I've been fortunate to have the support of both Vickie Ives at Karma Farms in Marshall, Texas and Tom Norush in Indiana.
 They are both wise and generous elders for me and they have taught me a lot.

-I have three of Tom Norush's East/West Cross Mustangs in my Windhorse herd at Timberline Ranch.
+I have three of Tom Norush's East/West Cross Mustangs in my Windhorse herd.
 Dancing Bird, (aka Birdy) is a beautiful mare and a great riding horse.
 My two newest additions are a buckskin mare, Inanna,(named for a Sumerian Goddess) and a gelding, Diego (named for the Mexican painter Diego Rivera).